AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 Before executing this step, a VGW must have already been created on AWS console.

-Select the VGW ID in the drop down menu.
+Select the VGW ID in the dropdown menu.

 As a result of this step, a Customer Gateway and a Site2Cloud Connection between the VGW to the Aviatrix Transit GW will be automatically created.
-The site2cloud IPSEC tunnel establishes a BGP session to exchange routes between on-prem and the cloud.
+The Site2Cloud IPSEC tunnel establishes a BGP session to exchange routes between on-prem and the cloud.
 You also can view them under Customer Gateways and Site-to-Site VPN Connections of the AWS console.

 .. important::

   You are responsible for building the connection between VGW and on-prem.
-The connection is either over the Internet, over Direct Connect or both.
+The connection is either over the Internet, over Direct Connect, or both.

   We support two patterns of connections: Detached VGW and Attached VGW.
-The VGW should not be attached to the Transit VPC.
+The VGW should not be attached to the Transit VPC/VNet.

-  Currently, only one connection is supported on a specific transit gateway/vpc, regardless of which of the three options above is chosen.
+  Currently, only one connection is supported on a specific transit gateway/VPC, regardless of which of the three options above is chosen.

 |VGW|

 ==========================      ==========
 **Setting**                     **Value**
 ==========================      ==========
-VPC ID                          The Transit VPC ID where Transit GW was launched Connection Name                 A unique name to identify the connection to VGW BGP Local AS Number             The BGP AS number the Transit GW will use to exchange routes with VGW Primary Cloud Gateway           The Transit GW you created in Step 1
+VPC ID                          The Transit VPC/VNet ID where Transit GW was launched Connection Name                 A unique name to identify the connection to VGW BGP Local AS Number             The BGP AS number the Transit GW will use to exchange routes with VGW Primary Cloud Gateway           The Transit GW you created in Step 1